 Being physically active is vital for the well-being and development of pre-school children and is an important component in addressing unhealthy weight in children.
-Data form the UK in 2015 showed that only 9% of 2-4 year olds are sufficiently active1.
+Data from the UK in 2015 showed that only 9% of 2-4 year olds were sufficiently active1.

 Practitioners working with pre-school children and their families are in a good position to educate and support parents to promote an active lifestyle in their families.